thingbound/tinkerhub/README.md

 thing.turnOn()
   .then(power => console.log('Power is now', power));

-// Collections work the same but return a mulit result th.get('type:light')
+// Collections work the same but return a multi result th.get('type:light')
-  .turnOn()
+  .power()
   .then(result => console.log('Power is mostly', result.mostlyTrue()));
 ```